Atheism: Implicit vs. explicit

+Some of the ambiguity involved in defining atheism arises from the definitions of words like deity and god.
+The variety of wildly different conceptions of God and deities leads to differing ideas regarding atheism's applicability.
+The ancient Romans accused Christians of being atheists for not worshiping the pagan deities.
+Gradually, this view fell into disfavor as theism came to be understood as encompassing belief in any divinity.
+With respect to the range of phenomena being rejected, atheism may counter anything from the existence of a deity to the existence of any spiritual, supernatural, or transcendental concepts.

 Definitions of atheism also vary in the degree of consideration a person must put to the idea of gods to be considered an atheist.
-Atheism is commonly defined as the simple absence of belief that any deities exist.
+Atheism has been defined as the absence of belief that any deities exist.
 This broad definition would include newborns and other people who have not been exposed to theistic ideas.
 As far back as 1772, Baron d'Holbach said that "All children are born Atheists; they have no idea of God."
 Similarly, George H. Smith suggested that: "The man who is unacquainted with theism is an atheist because he does not believe in a god.
 This category would also include the child with the conceptual capacity to grasp the issues involved, but who is still unaware of those issues.
 The fact that this child does not believe in god qualifies him as an atheist."

 Implicit atheism is "the absence of theistic belief without a conscious rejection of it" and explicit atheism is the conscious rejection of belief.
+It is usual to define atheism in terms of an explicit stance against theism.
 For the purposes of his paper on "philosophical atheism", Ernest Nagel contested including the mere absence of theistic belief as a type of atheism.
-Graham Oppy classifies as innocents those who never considered the question because they lack any understanding of what a god is.
-According to Oppy, these could be one-month-old babies, humans with severe traumatic brain injuries, or patients with advanced dementia.
+Graham Oppy classifies as innocents those who never considered the question because they lack any understanding of what a god is, for example one-month-old babies.

-Positive vs. negative
+Negative vs. positive

 Philosophers such as Antony Flew and Michael Martin have contrasted positive (strong/hard) atheism with negative (weak/soft) atheism.
 Positive atheism is the explicit affirmation that gods do not exist.
 Negative atheism includes all other forms of non-theism.
 According to this categorization, anyone who is not a theist is either a negative or a positive atheist.

-The terms weak and strong are relatively recent, while the terms negative and positive atheism are of older origin, having been used (in slightly different ways) in the philosophical literature and in Catholic apologetics.

-While Martin, for example, asserts that agnosticism entails negative atheism, many agnostics see their view as distinct from atheism, which they may consider no more justified than theism or requiring an equal conviction.
+Michael Martin, for example, asserts that agnosticism entails negative atheism.
+Agnostic atheism encompasses both atheism and agnosticism.
+However, many agnostics see their view as distinct from atheism.

-The assertion of unattainability of knowledge for or against the existence of gods is sometimes seen as an indication that atheism requires a leap of faith.